 Many people have never heard of the Canary Islands.
-In fact, Americans rarely visit them.
-It’s a popular destination for Europeans, but to most of the world the stunning Canary Islands, just off the coast of Morocco, remain a mystery.
-The island of Tenerife is geographic wonderland, much like the island of Kauai.
-In fact, they even share a similar climate.
-From thick lush forest to lava rock filled desert, it’s a recreational wonderland and a feast for the senses.
+Few Americans visit them.
+It’s a popular destination for Europeans, but to most of the world, the stunning Canary Islands, just off the coast of Morocco, remain a mystery.
+The island of Tenerife is a geographic wonderland, much like the island of Kauai.
+They even share a similar climate.
+From thick, lush forest to lava rock-filled desert, it’s a recreational wonderland and a feast for the senses.
 Tenerife is a stunning crown jewel of Spain’s Canary Islands.

 Hiking and Biking

-The choices for hiking on Tenerife go on forever.
-You can choose from a nice short walk along the coast to one of the island’s beautiful lighthouses, or a vigorous hike to the top of one of the many mountains.
+The choices for hiking in Tenerife go on forever.
+You can choose from a nice short walk along the coast to one of the island’s beautiful lighthouses or a vigorous hike to the top of one of the many mountains.
 Mount Teide is an old volcano and towers above the island at 12,198 feet.
-So from mountain climbing to meandering walks along the coastline, there are plenty of options.
-The same goes for mount biking.
+So, you have plenty of options, from mountain climbing to meandering walks along the coastline.
+The same goes for mountain biking.
 Want to kick your recreation up a notch?
 Fly down one of Tenerife’s many mountains on two wheels!

 Food and Shopping

 Tenerife has some incredible food options.
 My favorite dining experience was at a local fresh fish restaurant.
-They show you a chest refrigerator with a bunch of fresh seafood choices, everything from barracuda to octopus, and then you pick out how much you want and they put it in a little plastic container and hand it over to the kitchen.
-Minutes later your food begins to arrive, a little at a time, as soon as it’s ready.
+They show you a chest refrigerator with fresh seafood choices, everything from barracuda to octopus, and then you pick out how much you want.
+They put it in a plastic container and hand it to the kitchen.
+Minutes later, your food begins to arrive, a little at a time, as soon as it’s ready.
 We ate sama, which a type of local white fish, lapas, which are a limpet (sort of like muscles), and deep fried baby squid.
 It was all decadent and the best fresh fish I have ever had!

 Surfing and Water Sports

-Since Tenerife is an island, obviously there’s no shortage of fun water sports to enjoy.
-I tried surfing for the first time with my friend Austin that I met at yoga school.
-He’s not only a surf instructor, but he’s also a lifeguard, so I was in good hands!
-He chose a long board for me and showed me how to paddle out, choose a wave, turn the enormous board around, and then how to jump up at just the right moment.
-He also gave me some great safety tips and explained how to handle my board in the wind so it wouldn’t blow away.
-Well, I never did stand up on my surfboard, but I had a blast anyway.
+Since Tenerife is an island, there’s no shortage of fun water sports.
+I tried surfing for the first time with my friend Austin, whom I met at yoga school.
+He’s not only a surf instructor but also a lifeguard, so I was in good hands!
+He chose a longboard for me and showed me how to paddle out, choose a wave, turn the enormous board around, and then jump up at the right moment.
+He also gave me some safety tips and explained how to handle my board in the wind so it wouldn’t blow away.
+I never stood up on my surfboard, but I had a blast anyway.
 It’s a lot harder than it looks.
-Kite surfing, sailboarding, snorkeling, scuba diving, and jet skiing are also quite popular water sports available.
-It’s fun to watch all the large colorful kites floating in the air above the beautiful blue sea.
+Kite surfing, sailboarding, snorkeling, scuba diving, and jet skiing are popular water sports.
+Watching all the large, colorful kites floating in the air above the beautiful blue sea is fun.

-Tenerife is a recreational wonderland and I’m surprised it’s not more popular with Americans.
-Next time you plan a trip to western Europe, put Tenerife and the other Canary Islands on your list of destinations.
-You’ll enjoy every moment of it and will wonder why you didn’t visit sooner.
+Tenerife is a recreational wonderland, and I’m surprised it’s not more popular with Americans.
+Next time you plan a trip to Western Europe, put Tenerife and the other Canary Islands on your list of destinations.
+You’ll enjoy every moment and wonder why you didn’t visit sooner.